-The Avino processing plant is currently processing materials from the Avino Property.
+The Avino processing plant is currently processing materials from the Avino underground mine.
 The target metal values are gold, silver, and copper.
-There is potential tailings resource from previous operations; currently, there is no operation on tailings material.
 The materials from the previous San Gonzalo Mine were processed from October 2012 to Q4 2019 with the target values of gold, silver, lead, and zinc.
 There are four grinding and flotation lines with a total capacity of 2,500 t/d, including two 1,000 t/d and one 250 t/d lines to recover copper, gold, and silver into a copper concentrate, and a separate 250 t/d line, which was used to produce materials from the previously operating San Gonzalo Mine, which has ceased operation since the end of 2019.